jpsca/sqla-wrapper/README.md

         """Removes the model from the current session and commits."""
 ```

-### Table names

-Like always, you can specify a table name in your models using `__tablename__`.
-But if you don't, the `Model` base class will do it for you pluralizing the class name (thank you to the excellent `inflection` library.)

-This also works as expected skipping abstract and/or inherited classes that should not have their own tables.

 ## sa module

-This library includes a `sa` module from whicj you can import any of the functions or classes from `sqlalchemy` and `sqlalchemy.orm`.
+This library includes a `sa` module from which you can import any of the functions or classes from `sqlalchemy` and `sqlalchemy.orm`.

 Instead of doing: